AlfredChan919/acit2420-assignment1/README.md

 ![Digital Ocean Instruction](assets/digitalocean7.png)

 ## Creating the SSH Key Pair
 In order for you to securely connect your current machine to the remote server, you must first create an SSH key pair from your current machine and upload the public key onto DigitalOcean for it to connect.
 Generating the keys will give you two text files: a public key and private key.
-The private key is always kept for yourself and
+The private key is always kept for yourself.

+The reason we are using SSH to connect to our Droplets is because SSH provides a secure method of communication between you and the remote server.
+SSH helps to encrypt your command-line arguments and helps keep it secure over an unsecured network.

 If you are running Windows and have never made an SSH key before, you may need to create a .ssh folder in your home directory.
 You can perform this by opening Windows PowerShell/terminal and typing the command: